Graduate Nurse, Internationally Educated Re-entry: Certificate

 |GNIE 1337||Professional Nursing Practice 3||8 credits|

-In addition to tuition fees, students will spend approximately $2,000 for textbooks, course materials, uniforms, during the program.
-Students are also responsible for providing their own transportation to clinical experiences.
+In addition to tuition fees, students will spend approximately $2,000 for textbooks, course materials and uniforms, during the program.
+Students are also responsible for providing their own transportation to and from clinical experiences.

 A personal computer or mobile computing device is required in this program.

 Upon successful completion of this program, students are eligible to receive a Certificate in Graduate Nurse, Internationally Educated Re-entry.

 Minimum Credits Required: